China's #IceBoy reignites poverty debate

 Many users say the pictures of "Little Wang", who went viral on Monday, highlight that not enough is being done to help children from poor, rural families in China.

-They sympathise with the harsh journeys that Little Wang endures in order to get to his school in Ludian County, south-west Yunnan province.
+They sympathise with the harsh journeys that Little Wang endures in order to get to his school in Ludian County in the south-western province of Yunnan.

 State-run China News Service agency says the boy walks 4.5 km (2.8 miles) to get to school, a journey that takes him an hour.
 On the day the picture was taken, the temperature was -9C, the agency says.